HipDysplasia/Destiny2Netlimiting-Macros/README.md

 ### The loadout clicks miss

 The macros use fixed screen coordinates.
-They are configured for **2304x1440**.
-A different resolution, UI scale, display layout, or character-screen layout may require the coordinates to be changed.

 ### F5/F6/F7/F8 do not affect the expected traffic